topo-gps/ios-manual/en/maps/printing_map.rst

 - *Fill paper*: If you enable this option, the paper will be completely filled with a map.
 If you disable this option, only the selected area will be printed.
 This could save some ink.
 - *Margins*: Here you can set the paper margins (white space near edges).
 The margins are the same on top, bottom, left and right and can be choosen between 5 mm, 10 mm, 15 mm and 20 mm.
 On MacOS you can also set different margins for each edge.

-If you have set the options in the print pop-up, tap 'Continue' on the bottom right.
+If you have set the options in the print pop-up, tap 'Proceed' on the bottom right.
 Then the printed maps will be generated.
 This can take a while (be patient) because sometimes map tiles need to be downloaded.
 After the printed pages are ready, the system print dialog will appear automatically, as in the figure below:

 .. figure:: ../_static/print_dialog.png
    :height: 568px